 - You’re using video content to reach a large audience.

-When you host videos online privately, it typically involves a small fee; however, private video platforms will guarantee you:
+When you upload videos online privately, it typically involves a small fee; however, private video sharing platforms will guarantee you:

 - Unlimited cloud storage for your video content